-Modeled utilizing the appropriate slowest speed sound sphere available for each aircraft n/a -- MRNMAP altitude limitations do not allow calculation down to 30 ft AGL the typical (average) shot.
-It has been found that small arms fire is usually not a concern unless the linear peak sound pressure level of individual shots is above 85 dB PK 15(met) The results of the modeling of the noise impacts from Range Complex Alternative 1 are provided in Figure 6.2-1.
+Firing noise from single shots merged in bursts, machine gun bursts, and concurrent firing of multiple weapons as would occur at the proposed ranges, would result in short periods of intense firing followed by longer periods of silence.
+There may be an increased annoyance associated with this type of noise exposure pattern.
+Under these conditions, the number of shots becomes less important than the dB level of the typical (average) shot.
+It has been found that small arms fire is usually not a concern unless the linear peak sound pressure level of individual shots is above 85 dB PK-15(met).
+In addition to PK-15 noise contours, A-weighted Day Night Average Level (ADNL) contours were also calculated.
+The results of the modeling of the noise impacts from Range Complex Alternative 1 are provided in Figure 6.2-1 for PK-15 contours and in Figure 6.2-2 for ADNL contours.
 The contours would be entirely within the DoD-controlled land except for a small portion extending on the northern edge of the Tinian Airport property.
 In this case, no noise-sensitive receptors would be impacted, resulting in no noise impacts associated with this alternative.